Narendra Modi Medical College

-Narendra Modi Medical College (formerely AMC MET Medical College) is a medical college in Maninagar, Ahmedabad.
-The college was established in 2009 and is maintained by the Ahmedabad Municipal Corporation's Medical Education Trust.
-It is affiliated to the Gujarat University and the Sheth L.G. hospital (Sheth Lallubhai Gordhandas Municipal Hospital, Maninagar, Ahmedabad).
+Narendra Modi Medical College (formerly known as Ahmedabad Municipal Corporation Medical Education Trust Medical College or AMC MET Medical College) is a medical college in Maninagar, Ahmedabad.
+The college was established in 2009 and is maintained by the Amdavad Municipal Corporation's Medical Education Trust.
+It is affiliated to the Gujarat University and attached with Sheth Lallubhai Gordhandas Municipal Hospital in Maninagar, Ahmedabad.

 History

-The foundation stone of the college was laid by the future prime minister Narendra Modi, who was an MLA from the Maninagar constituency at that time.On 15th September 2022, AMC Standing Committee approved renaming of College to Narendra Modi Medical College.
+The foundation stone of the college was laid by the future prime minister Narendra Modi, who was an MLA from the Maninagar constituency at that time.
+On 15 September 2022, AMC Standing Committee approved renaming of AMC MET Medical College to Narendra Modi Medical College.